 The contraction of the colon muscles and the movement of its contents is controlled by nerves, hormones, and impulses in the colon muscles.
 These contractions move the contents inside the colon toward the rectum.
 During this passage, water and nutrients are absorbed into the body, and what is left over is stool.
 A few times each day contractions push the stool down the colon, resulting in a bowel movement.
 However, if the muscles of the colon, sphincters, and pelvis do not contract in the right way, the contents inside the colon do not move correctly, resulting in Abdominal Pain, Cramps, Constipation, a sense of incomplete stool movement, or Diarrhea.
-To accurately diagnose IBS, Dr. Ranvir Singh, Dr. Stephen Rashbaum, and Dr. Nitin J. Parikh conduct a variety of tests including:
+To accurately diagnose IBS, Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin J. Parikh, or Dr. Long B. Nguyen, conduct a variety of tests including:

 - Stool sampling

 Many people suffer from IBS for a long time before seeking medical treatment.
 No cure has been found for IBS, but many options are available to treat the symptoms.
 Dr. Ranvir Singh, Dr. Stephen Rashbaum, and Dr. Nitin J. Parikh will prescribe the best treatment for your particular symptoms and encourage you to manage stress and make dietary changes.